 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-I have made many muffins (adding chocolate chips to all) as my daughter loves them.
-But I also want to make them healthier, so she is not getting just empty calories.
-Hence this recipe comes to you with all wonderful ingredients that you will not mind enjoying any time with your cup of warm coffee or tea.
+I have made many muffins (adding chocolate chips to all) because my daughter loves them.
+But I also want to make them healthier so she does not get empty calories.
+Hence, this recipe comes to you with wonderful ingredients that you will not mind enjoying any time with your cup of warm coffee or tea.

 You might also like these Almond Flour Pumpkin MuffinsWhole Wheat Carrot Chocolate Muffins, and Zucchini Chocolate Chip Muffins made from scratch.
 Check them out!

-I have been making homemade pumpkin puree in my instant pot.
-Try now if you have not tried.
+I have been making homemade pumpkin puree in my Instant Pot.
+Try it now if you have not.
 It is so easy.
 However, with that, I need lots of ways to use the pumpkin puree.
-Hence this Pumpkin Oatmeal Muffins recipe is one easy way to use it.
+Hence, this pumpkin oatmeal muffin recipe is an easy way to use.

-I also recently got the Nutrimill, a wonderful machine for freshly milled flour.
+I also recently got the Nutrimill, an excellent machine for freshly milled flour.
 And I must say I am so impressed with the softness of the muffins with the fresh flour.
 It takes just 2 minutes to start the Nutrimill and get freshly milled whole wheat flour.
 It is like magic!

 Easy step-by-step recipe for Whole Wheat Pumpkin Muffins